sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

 - The ability to stop your thoughts is helpful in times when you don’t need to use your brain.
-This saves a tremendous amount of energy and keeps you distraction free. ~ Sahil
+This saves a tremendous amount of energy and keeps you away from entangling in non-essential tasks. ~ Sahil

 - "Our greatest weakness lies In giving up.
 The most certain way to succeed is always to try just one more time."  ~ Thomas A. Edison